How active has the 2026 hurricane season been?

 In 2020, 30 storms in the Atlantic Ocean reached at least tropical storm strength, the most of any year on record.

 Even without making landfall, a storm can still bring dangerous winds to coastal areas.
-So far in 2025, two storms have brought tropical-storm-force winds to the North American coastline.
-Only one, Tropical Storm Chantal in July, pushed those winds onto US land.
+So far in 2026, two storms have brought tropical-storm-force winds to the North American coastline: Arthur in June and Bertha in July.

-So far in 2025, tropical-storm-force winds have reached US soil one time.
+In 2026, tropical-storm-force winds have reached US soil two times.

 Keep exploring